 Lan, my Guardian Angel, stayed with me and made sure I didn’t accidentally give offense or eat the centerpiece.
 She helped keep my dinner bowl full.
 Serving ones self from the common bowls or platters entailed a boardinghouse reach with chop sticks and since I am barely proficient with chop sticks and have a tendency to launch morsels across the room and random intervals, Lan prevented an embarrassing circumstance by quietly selecting food for me and wiping the drool from my chin.
 Every boy should have one.
 Lan is a Pearl of Great Price.

 I met a girl/women from Saigon named Van at the wedding.
 Van Rowe is Vietnamese/Australian, hence the given name first then the family name.
 She is an entrepreneur with a nail shop, a business making clay flowers (the Bride can be seen carrying yellow lilies.
 They are clay.), a financial business (not sure what that entails), and partners with her sister in a shop in Brisbane, Australia.
 She is a lovely person and I hope to visit her shops on my next trip.
-Her English is better than mine… but
+Her English is better than mine… but that ain’t hard.

 Of course, my good friend, Mr. Le, was there.
 He is a warm, friendly, open guy living in California.
 I may go out to California and visit him on my next trip over.